 “If you want to take a summer vacation and think you can’t afford it, consider signing up for a travel or cash back credit card,” says Rossman.
 “There’s still time to turn a sign-up bonus and ongoing spending rewards into a free or discounted trip.
 Just make sure you pay your bills in full to avoid interest.”

 Rossman recommends a no annual fee cash back card like the Wells Fargo Propel American Express® Card, which offers 3X rewards points on travel, dining and gas station purchases as well as a 30,000 point sign up bonus if you spend $3,000 within the first three months of account opening.
 That’s equivalent to $300 in cash back.
+The information related to the Wells Fargo Propel American Express Card has been collected by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.

 Look for cards with benefits that align with your expected spending, like dining and entertainment, in order to maximize any expenses you incur on vacation.
 The Capital One® Savor® Cash Rewards Credit Card, for example, offers 4 percent cash back on all dining and entertainment, plus 2 percent cash back at grocery stores.